 is a charming Seattle village with a European flair.
 We offer an eclectic mix of sophisticated shops, services, and restaurants.
 Our independently owned businesses attract visitors from afar, and shopkeepers greet customers by name.
 Here you’ll find people enjoying the good life, strolling the sidewalks, pausing to chat and explore.
 Join us, say hello, and stay awhile.

-Read the minutes (PDF) from the May 15, 2013 Madison Valley Community Council meeting.
+Read the minutes (PDF) from the November 20, 2013 Madison Valley Community Council meeting.

 Lowell Hargens is a Madison Valley resident and former University of Washington professor of sociology specializing in the statistical analysis of data.

 The City of Seattle and the Madison Valley Community Council are looking for comments on these preliminary designs for a new neighborhood landmark.
 The structure will be built on the traffic triangle at Madison and 28th Ave E.